ORGANIC CHEMISTRY 2

 i.
 ADDITION REACTIONS

-• Under vigorous condition benzene can undergo addition reaction.
+• Under vigorous conditions benzene can undergo addition reaction.

 eg.